mathCesarSR/mathCesarSR/README.md

 ### Hello!
-I'm a junior programmer taking my first steps in the technology fie ld
+I'm a junior programmer taking my first steps in the technology field

 - 🔭 I'am currently not working in the area;
 - 🏫 I'am going to college of Analysis and Systems Sevelopment;